karpo27/Excercism_Java/7- Arrays/2- D&D Character/Instructions.md

 ## Notes

 Most programming languages feature (pseudo-)random generators, but few programming languages are designed to roll dice.
-One such language is Troll.
+One such language is Troll (http://hjemmesider.diku.dk/~torbenm/Troll/)